 - Are Shred sunglasses suitable for any sport?

-- Are Shred lenses immune from scratching?
+- Are Shred lenses resistant from scratching?

 - How should I clean the sunglasses lenses?